Our Priorities

 Fight Privatization of Public Safety Operations

 - Ban Private Prisons.
+President Trump issued an executive order to reinstate the previous administration’s ban on private prisons at the federal level.
 AFSCME supports legislation and executive action that requires federal, state and local governments to directly operate and perform core safety services at prisons, jails and detention centers.